Dutch Ceylon: Administration

 Dutch Ceylon was administered by a Governor appointed by the Governor General of the Dutch East Indies.

 Legacy

 Dutch diaspora

 Many of the Dutch Burghers migrated to Australia after British rule ended in 1948 to take advantage of the White Australia policy due to their European descent.

 Placenames

-The islands of the Palk Straits were renamed during Dutch rule in the Dutch language as Kayts, Delft and other cities of the Netherlands.
+The islands of the Palk Strait were renamed during Dutch rule in the Dutch language as Kayts, Delft and other cities of the Netherlands.
 The Dutch priest Philippus Baldeus has written a great historical record similar to Mahavamsa on the Jaffna people and their culture and it was immediately published in Dutch and German with several beautiful pictures.
 At the Point Pedro Market Square, a granite stone inscription still marks the place where Rev. Baldeus preached to the Tamils under a big tamarind tree.
 This tamarind tree was uprooted during the cyclone of 1964.

 Language

 When the Dutch arrived in Ceylon, Portuguese was a recognized language in the occupied areas of the island.
 It was, however, a Portuguese creole due to its relationship with the native languages.

 Although this language is no longer spoken there are Dutch influences found in the Sinhala and Tamil languages.
 There is also a portion of the Sri Lankan population with Dutch surnames, often people of mixed Dutch and Sri Lankan heritage, who are known as Burghers.